 “An ICHRA is affordable if the remaining amount an employee has to pay for a self-only silver plan on the exchange is less than 9.78% of the employee’s household income (rate applies to 2020).”
 (See IRS Notice 2018-88 and IRS Notice rp-19-29)

-In layman’s terms, this means that an affordable contribution must be greater than the lowest cost silver plan an employee can purchase minus 9.78% times the employee’s household income.
+In layman’s terms, this means that an affordable contribution must be greater than the lowest cost silver plan an employee can purchase minus 9.78% times the employee’s household income for 2020.

 The two variables that go into the affordability equation are not difficult to understand, but could be very hard for an employer to know.
 Thankfully, the IRS has proposed several safe harbors that employers can use to estimate these amounts to make an affordability determination.